-- member. - 9 10 11 12

-govern the State Board's dismissal of licensed staff members who have engaged in a remediation plan under G.S.
+- 9 10 11 12 13 14 - Notwithstanding any other provision of this Part or any other law, this section shall govern the State Board's dismissal of licensed staff members who have engaged in a remediation plan under G.S.
 115C-105.38A(c) but who, after one retest, fail to meet the general knowledge standard set by the State Board.
-The failure to meet the general knowledge standard after one retest shall be substantial evidence of the inadequate performance of the licensed staff

-(d) the State Board within 30 days of any dismissal under this section.
-The State Board shall adopt procedures to ensure that due process rights are afforded to licensed staff members recommended for dismissal under this section.
-Decisions of the panel may be appealed on the record to the State Board.
+The failure to meet the general knowledge standard after one retest shall be substantial evidence of the inadequate performance of the licensed staff member.
+A licensed staff member may request a hearing before a panel of three members of (d) - 16 the State Board within 30 days of any dismissal under this section.
+The State Board shall adopt 17 procedures to ensure that due process rights are afforded to licensed staff members 18 19